tiagofrepereira2012/xbob.spkrec/README.rst

 * Feature extraction
 * Recognition/Verification tools

-In any case, results of these experiments will directly be comparable when the same database is employed.
+In any case, results of these experiments will directly be comparable when the same dataset is employed.

 `xbob.spkrec`_ is adapted to run speaker verification/recognition experiments with the SGE grid infrastructure at Idiap.